hville/h-digest/readme.md

 # Limitations

 * no other utility methods (pdf, cdf, mean, variance)
-* currently no stops to prevent overwriting internal properties (all properties and methods are open)
-* works in node and the browser but requires a CJS module bundler for the browser (webpack, browserify, ...)
 * the remaining selected values do not preserve the mean of the inputs

 # Why